Updated: 10 Nov 2020

 Create an Excel Table Connected to Power BI

-The steps to complete this process are.
+The steps to complete this process so you can import your tabular data from power bi are.

 - Create the connection to your PowerBI.com data source

 - Create a table that links to the source

 - Write the DAX query that gives you table you want

 Here is a walk through.